 Wearing your wedding band on your left hand dates back to Roman tradition and the ancient belief that a vein ran directly from the left ring finger to the heart.
-The science may have been debunked, but that idea of a vena amoris, or a love vein, holds strong today, which is why when your fiancé got down on one knee, he most likely slipped a ring on your left hand (or intended to, anyway!).
-While wearing your band with your engagement ring stacked on top is the most common arrangement, there are many other ways to mix and match rings to flaunt your married status.
+While the science may have been debunked, that idea of a "vena amoris", or a love vein, holds strong today, which is the reason why most couples sport their rings on their left hand.

 Don’t want your right hand to be left out?
-Wear your wedding band on your left hand, but switch your engagement ring to your right hand.
-You can always add anniversary bands to create a pretty and colorful stack on your right hand, similar to what Sachse does with her Multi Colored Eternity Band and Large Pink Sapphire Eternity Band.
+Wear your wedding band on your left hand, and switch your engagement ring to your right.
+Down the line, you can also add anniversary bands to create a pretty and colorful stack on your right hand, similar to what Sachse does with her Multi Colored Eternity Band and Large Pink Sapphire Eternity Band.

-Lefties, rejoice!
-In some countries and cultures, such as some orthodox Christian communities, wedding rings are worn on the right hand instead of the left, freeing up your dominant hand for tasks that an engagement ring could get in the way of.
+In some countries and cultures, such as several orthodox Christian communities, wedding rings are worn on the right hand instead of the left, freeing up your dominant hand from any possible restrictions caused by an engagement ring.